 Homeowners may need to do some research to determine exactly what is covered though as each home inspector will have their own methods.
 For example, some home inspectors may perform sprinkler system inspections while others do not.
 In some cases, a home buyer may need the services of different types of inspectors, such as a pest inspector, a structural inspector, etc.

 When performing an inspection, the inspector will also examine the interior of the home to ensure that all the home's major systems are in working order.
 This usually includes the distribution piping, insulation, fireplace, sinks, plumbing and HVAC systems.
 Home inspectors are meant to account for not just how the home functions as-is, but also how it will function when the homeowners move in and stress the systems.
 For example, an older home's plumbing may not be able to handle the needs of seven residents who need to use it consistently throughout the day.

 Inspectors will also examine the electrical components of the home to check for faulty wiring.
-The will also examine the interior of the home for signs of water leaks or other types of interior damage or deterioration.
+The will also examine the interior of the home for signs of mold, water leaks or other types of interior damage or deterioration.

 Making the Rounds

 A regular New Brunswick home inspection does not usually allow the inspector make any permanent changes to the home while they're on the job.
 In other words, they can't break into the walls to check if a rodent gnawed through part of the wires.
 If possible (and allowed in the location where the inspection is taking place), home buyers are encouraged to shadow their inspector on the day of the inspection to get a better sense of what they've found and what problems could still lurk below the surface.

 This process also gives homeowners a chance to ask questions to learn more about the specific systems, cutoff valves and general design of the home.
 Because architecture and system configurations can vary so much from home to home, buyers can use the inspection to get a clearer picture of what they're really signing up for.

 Choosing an Inspector